Visit the Campbell Scientific Forum to submit your question to users around the world.

 To test whether LoggerNet will work in a particular Windows environment, download the 30 day trial version in the Downloads section of the Support tab on the LoggerNet product page.

 Note that the purchased version of LoggerNet is separate from the trial version and requires a full installation.
 There is no way to unlock the trial version, and it must be uninstalled before installing the licensed version of LoggerNet.
 However, any files created using the trial version are stored and will be available for use when the purchased version is installed.

 Is there a way to install LoggerNet without the CD in the server, as long as a valid CD license and a copy of the CD are in the possession of the user?

 Yes.
 The files can be copied from the CD and used to install the software.
 Note that the CD media is proof of purchase and will not be replaced if it is lost.

 Is there a list of the ports used by LoggerNet?

-Use an application such as TCPView or Windows netstat to see which ports are being used.
+To see which ports are being used, use an application such as Windows netstat or TCPView.
 Unless an alteration has been made with a command line argument, LoggerNet will be listening on port 6789.

 Do all NLxx Internet and IP network products require LoggerNet to be installed locally?

 If the NLxx device uses a routable IP address, LoggerNet should be able to access the device from anywhere there is Internet access—as long as firewall restrictions do not interfere.

 Can LoggerNet be programmed so that each month of data is automatically stored in a new file?

 LoggerNet cannot do this directly via scheduled data collection, but there are a few ways to accomplish this: